vcanus/vcanus.github.io/_pages/product.md

 ```

 ### 3) Inks
-We can provide the best inks for your products.
+We can provide customized inks that depends on process condition and situation.

 ## 3. Medication Device
 preparing...